 Ph.D., University of Michigan, Ann Arbor

-Capitalizing on recent advances from multiple disciplines such as developmental neuroscience, psychology and social work, Dr. Conway utilizes a contextual and neurobehaviorally-informed approach to investigating factors that are most salient to the development of regulatory abilities at key periods for the emergence of pediatric mental health problems.
-These include early childhood, early adolescence, and early adulthood.
-Investigation of factors at the interface of multiple biopsychosocial domains (e.g., social context, emotion, attention, sleep) is the focus of her work.
+Based on her interdisciplinary training in neuroscience, social work, child development, psychology, psychiatry, and pediatrics, Dr. Conway has developed a unique lens towards understanding and conducting innovative research in child development and mental health.
+Capitalizing on recent findings in neuroscience, child development, psychology, and social work, she uses a contextual and neurobehaviorally-informed approach to investigating factors that are salient to the development of regulatory abilities at key periods for the emergence of pediatric health and mental health problems.
+These key periods include early childhood, early adolescence, and emerging adulthood.
+She focuses on factors at the interface of multiple biopsychosocial domains, including social context, emotion, attention, and sleep.

-Dr. Conway has extensive experience working with individuals with mental health challenges from early childhood through late life both in inpatient and outpatient settings.
-She obtained her M.S.W. and Ph.D. from the University of Michigan, Ann Arbor and was awarded two research fellowships funded by the National Institutes of Health (NIMH and NICHD) to pursue post-doctoral training in early childhood and adolescent mental health research.
+Dr. Conway has experience working with individuals with mental health challenges from early childhood through late life in inpatient and outpatient settings.
+She holds an MSW and PhD from the University of Michigan, and was awarded two research fellowships funded by the NIMH and NICHD to pursue postdoctoral training in early childhood and adolescent mental health research.

 - Antecedents and sequelae of executive functions